When you’re starting to get sick, few things are more comforting than chicken soup, calls from mom, and a huge bottle of vitamin C.

 Supplements are another way to reap the benefits of vitamin C, though they will have different effects than getting the nutrient from natural food.
 Vitamin C supplements are available for both adults and children.
 And also come in powder form.

-The University of Maryland Medical Center recommends that 90 milligrams for males and 75 milligrams for females is sufficient.
+The recommendation of 90 milligrams for males and 75 milligrams for females is sufficient.
 You’ll want to check with your doctor on specific dosages, especially for children.

 Photo credit: Alicia Cho